 This argument may seem to fall under that old debate category, but really we can’t apply that logic to generic platforms designed to meet a wide range of requirements at the lowest possible cost.
 None of these solutions were created to compete as “best-of-breed” but rather to attract large numbers of generic subscribers whose business use case is neither complex nor specific.

 Even if you could argue that the solutions you’ve chosen are, in fact, the best available, close examination would probably reveal some hidden costs.
-Each of these tools was designed to do one thing, and that thing is not related to events or experiential marketing.
+Each of these tools was designed to do one thing, and that thing is not related to event program management or experiential marketing.
 Which means that you are either adapting a generic solution to a specific requirement or you’re compromising your requirements to match the solution’s capabilities.
 It’s doubtful that any one of the platforms you’re using is ideal for your use case, and that doesn’t even take into account the challenges of trying to build a workflow on multiple platforms that were never designed to work together.

 Lack of efficiency and scalability always comes at a cost, but let’s get more specific.
 Here are 10 areas where you’re losing money and opportunity if you’re using multiple platforms to collect, collate, and control your event data.